 When it comes to protecting Azure VMs, there’s clearly a lot to consider.
 Use this checklist to get you on the right path for fast Azure VM backup and recovery.

-Datto Continuity for Microsoft Azure, which is designed specifically for MSPs to protect client workloads in Azure, is launching this fall.
-With Datto Continuity for Microsoft Azure, data is replicated to the Datto Cloud, meaning it is multi-cloud by design with $0 in variable egress charges or other associated disaster recovery costs.
+Datto Backup for Microsoft Azure, which is designed specifically for MSPs to protect client workloads in Azure, is launching this fall.
+With Datto Backup for Microsoft Azure, data is replicated to the Datto Cloud, meaning it is multi-cloud by design with $0 in variable egress charges or other associated disaster recovery costs.
 You just receive one flat-rate bill each month.

 Interested in learning more?
 Download The MSP's Guide to Business Continuity and Disaster Recovery.